Skip to content

 Arithmetic micro operations

-Basic arithmetic micro operations are addition, subtraction, negate, increment and decrement.
-Multiplication and division are also valid arithmetic operations but not included in the basic set of micro operations.
+Basic arithmetic micro operations are addition, subtraction, negation, increment, and decrement.
+Multiplication and division are also valid arithmetic operations, but not included in the basic set of micro operations.
 In most of the computer systems, the multiplication operation is implemented with a sequence of addition and shift micro operations.
-The division operation is implemented with a sequence of subtraction and shift micro operations. below table shows the basic arithmetic micro operations.
+The division operation is implemented with a sequence of subtraction and shift micro operations.
+The table below shows the basic arithmetic micro operations.

 Register transfer languageDescription